Tinkoff/invest-python/README.md

 ## Contribution

-We appreciate feedback and contribution to this template!
+We appreciate feedback and contribution to this project!
 Before you get started, please see the following:

 - [Tinkoff Invest's general contribution guidelines](CONTRIBUTING.md)